ibm-cloud-docs/assistant/actions.md

     You can add a complete answer to the user's question or ask a follow-up question.
 Use the text editor tools to apply font styling, such as bold or italic, to the text.

     The text styling is stored in Markdown format.
-The builtin integrations support Markdown.
+The built-in integrations support Markdown.
 If you're using a custom client application that does not support Markdown, don't apply text styling to your text responses.
     {: note}

 1. If you ask a follow-up question, define the type of data that you want to collect from customers when they reply.
 Click **Define customer response**.